-How To Find Peace
+How To Have Peace In Troubled Times

 Know The Author Of Peace

-Jesus said, “I am leaving you with a gift- peace of mind and heart.
+“I am leaving you with a gift- peace of mind and heart.
 And the peace I give is a gift the world cannot give.
 So don’t be troubled or afraid.”
 John 14:27 New Living Translation

 The peace that many self-proclaimed experts offer is pseudo-peace if that.
 It doesn’t last.
-While it may have elements of truth, it is a counterfeit in the long run.
+While it may have elements of truth, it is counterfeit in the long run.

 Develop A Sense Of Gratitude

 God created the world around us to enrich our lives.
 He gave us other people to help us.
 He gave us skills and talents to make us unique.
 He gave us Jesus to save us from our sins and to give us fulfillment.

 Finding peace in spite of circumstances requires that we are grateful for what we have.